PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 }
 ```

-To ensure that the metrics are not over-counted, it is highly recommended that the tracker is created and managed in the Application class (i.e. not created twice).
+To ensure that the metrics are not overcounted, it is highly recommended that the tracker is created and managed in the Application class (i.e. not created twice).
 The `Tracker` itself is thread-safe and can be shared throughout your application.
-It's not recommended to create multiple `Tracker` instances for the same target.
+It is not recommended to create multiple `Tracker` instances for the same target.

 ```java
 Tracker tracker = ((PiwikApplication) getApplication()).getTracker();